whitneylavalle/SQL-Rockbuster-Sealth-Analysis/README.md

 I used SQL queries and Tableau to answer these questions in the form of a final presentation.

 Accompanying visualizations incldued below.
 Data dictionary, final presentation, and SQL queries included in his repository as separate files.
+SQL queries (and corresponding outputs) uploaded as one Excel file.
+SQL queries were used in PostgreSQL.

 Data Summary: